jhthorsen/mojolicious-plugin-openapi/README.md

     401 | Unauthorized          | Used by Mojolicious::Plugin::OpenAPI::Security
     404 | Not Found             | Route is not defined
-    500 | Internal Server Error | Internal error or failed output validation 501 | Not Implemented       | Route exists, but the action is not implemented
+    500 | Internal Server Error | Internal error or failed output validation 501 | Not Implemented       | Route exists, but specification is not defined

 Note that more default codes might be added in the future if required by the plugin.